subhashishd/aiml-pocs/excel-pdf-values-validator/E2E_TESTING.md

 To add new test scenarios:

-1. Create new spec files in `cypress/integration/`
+1. Create new spec files in `tests/e2e/`
-2. Add fixtures in `cypress/fixtures/`
+2. Add fixtures in `tests/fixtures/`
-3. Create custom commands in `cypress/support/commands.js`
+3. Create page objects in `tests/page-objects/`
-4. Update API mocks in `cypress/fixtures/api-responses.json`
+4. Update API mocks in `tests/fixtures/api-responses.json`

 ## Monitoring and Reporting

-- Cypress Dashboard integration for test results
+- Playwright HTML reporter for test results
 - Video recording of failed tests
 - Screenshot capture on failures
 - Performance metrics collection